symfony/symfony-docs/components/finder.rst

 Path
 ~~~~

-Restrict files and directories by path with the
+Find files and directories by path with the
 :method:`Symfony\\Component\\Finder\\Finder::path` method::

     // matches files that contain "data" anywhere in their paths (files or directories)